SNAP Benefits in Maine: How to Apply and Qualify

 Renewing Your SNAP Benefits

-SNAP benefits are not permanent and you must renew them periodically to continue receiving assistance.
-This process is sometimes called recertification.
-Your certification period can range from a few months to a year.
+SNAP benefits are not indefinite and you must periodically renew them to continue receiving assistance.
+This process is called recertification and it confirms your household is still eligible.

 EBT Deposit Schedule in Maine

-In Maine, your SNAP benefits are deposited between the 10th and 14th of the month.
-The exact date depends on the last digit of your birthday, which helps you plan your monthly grocery budget.
+In Maine, your SNAP benefits are deposited monthly between the 10th and 14th.
+The exact date depends on the last digit of your day of birth, helping you plan your grocery budget.

-You can find your specific payment date in our Maine deposit schedule guide.
+You can check your specific payment date in our Maine deposit schedule.

 How to Check Your EBT Card Balance

-You can check your EBT balance through the online Pine Tree Card portal, by calling the number on your card, or on your last store or ATM receipt.
-The Benny app also shows your balance and helps you get cashback.
+You can check your balance through the online Pine Tree Card portal, by calling the number on your card, or on your last purchase or ATM receipt.
+The Benny app also shows your balance and offers cashback.

 Check Your Maine EBT Balance